-Why Choose Therapeutic Boarding Schools For Michigan Girls?
+Therapeutic Boarding Schools For Girls From Michigan

 Located in the beautiful Blue Ridge Mountains just outside of Asheville, North Carolina, Asheville Academy provides a therapeutic environment primarily for girls ages 10 to 14.

 Our family approach integrates family seminars and family therapy to help Michigan families reconnect, repair, and rebuild a happier, healthier dynamic.

 Asheville Academy For Girls Has Helped Michigan Girls Find Success

 The animal therapy program at our therapeutic boarding school includes opportunities for Michigan girls to interact with horses, bunnies, chickens, pigs, and goats.

 Asheville Academy helps Michigan families reconnect.
 Families work directly with their child’s therapist, participate in family seminars and therapy, and have the option to make campus visits.

 We encourage families to have regular communication with their daughter as she transitions through our program to help repair family dynamics.

 - Trauma and Middle School Girls: Affects on RelationshipsSocial support is considered a mediating factor in the development of many mental health struggles among young girls, especially as this age group is socialized to base a lot of their identity and decisions on their peer’s approval.
 A well-known longitudinal study on the impact of trauma on female development...
 Read more »

 - Normal Social Struggles vs Bullying in Middle SchoolMiddle schoolers who have a history of trauma or being bullied are more likely to perceive negative peer interactions as continued bullying.
 It is important for middle school girls to understand that someone can be insensitive, thoughtless, immature, mean and even aggressive without it being bullying.
 Social struggles are common...
 Read more »